iem-projects/pd-acre/amb/readme.rst

 - parts are from an Implementation of the CUBEmixer

 - since simple dynamic patching is used, r~/s~ and catch~/throw~ pairs can be created in a wrong order which drops an error warning on the console.
-Since [savebang] is not implemented in Pd until now, we have to clear these abstractions before saving on development to reduce them a little bit.
+Since [savebang] is not implemented in Pd until now, we have to clear these abstractions before saving when developing to reduce warnings a little bit.
 To prevent this a little bit more the initialization order is important, see example, using own initbang order.

 Todo
 ----

+implementation

+ - use clone for buses and others instead of dynamic patcher, which should clean the library.

 ambisonics mixer::